ovaas/ovaas-backend-template/README.md

     python -m venv .venv
     ```
 After creating the venv, you need to choose a python interpreter to run an application on VSCode.
 - Choose Python interpreter

     Open the "Command Palette" from the "View" item on the menu bar and type "Python: Select Interpreter", then you can choose a python interpreter from the list shown there.
 Recommend to choose the one in the venv you just created.
+- Install required libraries
+    ```cmd
+    python -m pip install --upgrade pip
+    pip install -r requirements.txt
+    ```

 ### Launch a local Azure Storage as a Docker container
 Now you are ready to launch some docker containers for developping.
 The first one is a local Azure Storage.
 Do it following the command below.